christopher192/subway-discovery-project/README.md

 The intersection logic (Haversine formula) used to determine if two circles (representing outlets) intersect within a 1 km radius, is not precise.
 The condition `distance <= 1` is supposed to check if the distance between two outlets is less than or equal to 1 kilometer, but it fails to do so accurately.
 However, through experimentation, it was found that the condition `distance <= 2` correctly identifies the intersection.
 Further investigation will be carried out to address this discrepancy thoroughly.

 ## <ins>Ongoing Checklist</ins>
-- LLM (LLAMA) chatbot to answer user`s specific question.
+- LLM (LLaMA) chatbot to answer user`s specific question.